Vince Carter: 2019–20 season

-In June 2019, Carter stated that he was planning to retire at the end of the 2019-20 NBA season.
+In June 2019, Carter stated that he was planning to retire at the end of the 2019–20 NBA season.
 On September 20, 2019, Carter re-signed with the Hawks and played his first game on October 24, 2019, making his 22nd season official.
 Four of Carter's teammates were born after he was drafted in 1998.
 On December 10, 2019, he became the fifth player in NBA history to play at least 1,500 games.
 On January 4, 2020, during a 116–111 win over the Indiana Pacers, Carter became the only player in NBA history to have played in four different decades.
 On January 22, 2020, Carter moved past Alex English for 19th on the NBA all-time scoring list.
 On January 31, 2020, Carter moved up to 3rd place in all-time NBA games played with 1,523 passing Dirk Nowitzki in the process.
-On March 11, 2020, against the New York Knicks, Carter returned to the floor in the final seconds of the game, making a three-pointer in what would be his final game.
-The NBA suspended the season the same day due to the COVID-19 pandemic.
-Carter officially announced his retirement from the NBA on June 25, 2020, over a month before the scheduled resumption of play on July 30, where the Hawks had not been invited to compete.
+On March 11, 2020, Carter returned to the floor in the final seconds of a game against the New York Knicks, making a three-pointer.
+That game became Carter's final game; the NBA suspended the season that day due to the COVID-19 pandemic.
+Carter officially announced his retirement from the NBA on June 25, 2020, at the age of 43.

 National team career

 Carter played for head coach Kelvin Sampson on the United States men's national under-19 team at the 1995 FIBA Under-19 Basketball World Cup in Athens.
 He and Samaki Walker tied for the team lead in blocks in the team's eight games.

 During the 2000 Summer Olympics in Sydney, Carter led the U.S. in scoring averaging 14.8 points a game.
 He also performed one of the most memorable dunks of his career when he jumped over 7 ft 2 in French center Frédéric Weis.
 Teammate Jason Kidd said "It was one of the best plays I've ever seen."
 The French media later dubbed it "le dunk de la mort" ("the Dunk of Death").
 The U.S. team went on to win the gold medal that year.
 Carter admitted he channeled his frustrations in his personal life and Tracy McGrady leaving the Raptors before the Olympics.
+The dunk is widely considered one of the greatest and most famous of all time.

 Carter replaced Kobe Bryant on the USA roster for the 2003 FIBA Americas Tournament while Bryant was undergoing surgeries on his knee and shoulder.
 He wore Bryant's jersey number 8.
 Bryant was supposed to take his spot back in time for the 2004 Olympics, but would later withdraw due to allegations of sexual assault.
 Carter was offered the Olympic spot but chose instead to take time off during the summer to rest and heal, as well as to get married.